kinnarisanghvi/chat-application/README.md

 # final-project-chat-application
-final-project-icarus2-0 created by GitHub Classroom
+final-project-chat-application created by GitHub Classroom

 Welcome to Flow!
 You can connect with your social circle by sending messages and creating group chats.